Submitty/Submitty/sample_files/test_errors/error_messages_doc.md

     - APPROVAL: REJECT
     - Should reject because a variety of causes for bad system call.
 Most likely, this error will be caused due to students using black listed system calls like fork.
-Should add a clarifying message about checking for such black listed commands.
+Should add a note to check for warnings.
+As instructors cannot give out what they have blacklisted, so just put a note saying that the student did something wrong.
 3. Floating point error
     - Current message: ERROR: FLOATING POINT ERROR Program Terminated
     - APPROVAL: REJECT
-    - Should provide some sort of accompanying message suggesting students use a debugger like gdb or such (for specific language)
+    - Should provide some sort of accompanying message suggesting students use a debugger like gdb or such (for specific language).
+Should also provide some note to check for warnings.
     - Notes: This error is only thrown when there isn't an obvious floating point error like dividing by 0 as the compiler will throw a warning instead.
 Possibly should find a way to combine these two possibilities to minimize confusion (although it